Making-Sense-Info/Dvorak/specification.md

 </r:NumericRepresentation>
 ```

 After casting data as integer, the idea is to check if the data value is within the range.
-The corresponding VTL rule is as follow where `id_mad_etab` is the name of the instance variable:
+The corresponding VTL rule is as follow where `id_estab` is the name of the instance variable:

 ```
-rule_id_mad_etab : between(cast(id_mad_etab, integer), 1, 999) errorcode "Value out of bounds";
+rule_id_estab : between(cast(id_estab, integer), 1, 999) errorcode "Value out of bounds";
 ```

 ### Text representation